On the rise: Bloomberg’s new HQ ramps it up a notch

 The history of the London site is explored by Cristina Iglesias in her piece 'Forgotten Streams', a three part work of sculpted bronze and water, that winds through two of the public plazas – inspired by the historic Walbrook river that previously flowed through.
 Artist David Tremlett also traced history to the present through his work, referencing the forms of the Roman ruins that were discovered beneath it and the geometry of the contemporary architecture in his hand-coloured pastel crayon drawing, that was installed on site over a period of time with a team of assistants.

 Adjoining the building, the Bloomberg Space currently holds a vibrant patchwork tapestry by contemporary artist Isabel Nolan and the gallery also serves as the public entrance to the Mithraeum, a restoration co-ordinated by Bloomberg of the Temple of Mithras that dates from the third century.
-Ruins of the temple were discovered on the very site of the new HQ back in 1954 and after a somewhat potted history of preservation and display attempts, the temple has now be restored to epic glory – complete with light show and Latin chanting – and is open for the public to visit for free.
+Ruins of the temple were discovered on the very site of the new HQ back in 1954 and after a somewhat potted history of preservation and display attempts, the temple has now be restored to epic glory by Local Projects and Studio Joseph – complete with light show and Latin chanting – and is open for the public to visit for free.
 A marvellous display of Roman artefacts that Bloomberg discovered while excavating is also exhibited in the gallery – 'As stewards of this ancient site and its artefacts, we have a responsibility to preserve and share its history,' said Bloomberg of the Mithraeum project.

 The whole Bloomberg HQ, with its attention to the public realm, patronage of the contemporary arts, preservation of British history and contribution to public life is evidence of Michael Bloomberg’s intense commitment to historic preservation and future enrichment of culture, which will no doubt continue to be a valuable asset to the city of London and the UK in the face of Brexit.